What the Great Depression taught us about classical economics

 The Banking System’s Special Status

 Bank failures during the Depression revealed that banks aren’t just normal businesses.
-Banking panics can destroy the money supply and credit system that the whole economy depends on.
-This insight led to deposit insurance and bank regulation – interventions that classical economics would have rejected as unnecessary market interference.
+Banking panics can disrupt the money supply and credit system that the entire economy relies on.
+This insight led to the development of deposit insurance and bank regulation – interventions that classical economics would have rejected as unnecessary market interference.

 Social Costs and Inequality